oxlade39/oxlade39.github.com/_posts/2012-04-23-Writing-an-sbt-plugin.md

 val createOstrichDist: TaskKey[File] = TaskKey[File]("create-ostrich-dist",
    	"Create an Ostrich compatable distribution zip")
 {% endhighlight %}
 This is where your plugin will do the meat of it's work.
-For example, my plugin as defined above; creates a zip file in a specific layout that allows me to bootstrap a typical [Ostrich](https://github.com/twitter/ostrich) configuration application.
+For example, my plugin - as defined above - creates a zip file in a specific layout that allows me to bootstrap a typical [Ostrich](https://github.com/twitter/ostrich) configuration application.

 ### Your plugin definition
 Plugin definitions are built with the rest of your project code, they live in the same place; usually `src/main/scala/` and are `object`s that extend `sbt.Plugin`.
 Any `TaskKey`s or `SettingKey`s you place in this object will be available to users of your plugin.

 ### My struggles
-I have to say; I found getting started with writing an SBT plugin to be extremely frustrating.
+I have to say, I found getting started with writing an SBT plugin to be extremely frustrating.
 Looking back I'm not entirely sure why.
 I think it was probably mainly because of a lack of documentation.

-It's easy enough to create a plugin task to print 'Hello world' but to interact and manipulate the existing build lifecycle was hard.
+It's easy enough to create a plugin task that prints 'Hello world' but to interact and manipulate the existing build lifecycle was hard.

 Understanding the built-in `TaskKey`s and `SettingKey`s and where and how my plugin task should fit in was my main issue.
-I went through several frustrating hours looping through defining my plugin, firing up `./sbt` and running `inspect package` or `inspect my-task`. -Running `instpect $taskname` from the SBT console prints out information on that task/setting, it's dependencies, dependents etc etc.-
+I went through several frustrating hours looping through defining my plugin, firing up `./sbt` and running `inspect package` or `inspect my-task`.
+Running `inspect $taskname` from the SBT console prints out information on that task/setting, it's dependencies, dependents and more.

 The key turning point for me was fully appreciating the following:
 - Operations on `SettingKey`s and `TaskKey`s return definitions of the `Project.Setting[_]` or `Project.Setting[Task[_]]` respectively.
 See [here](https://github.com/harrah/xsbt/wiki/Getting-Started-More-About-Settings)